SiebenCorgie/jakar-engine/README.md

 ```
 cargo build
 ```
-to compile or
+to compile.

+If you want to start the engine with a scene, first download a gltf 2.0 files somewhere and provide its path in the main function of the `simple` example (around line 70).
+Then do:

 ```
-cargo run --examples simple
+cargo run --examples simple --release
 ```
 to run an example application.